-- The CFO, in consultation with directorates, shall decide on which assets will be insured taking into consideration the budgetary resources of the municipality and, where applicable, asset classes shall be prioritised in terms of their risk exposure and value. - The City Manager shall advise Council on the insurance approach taken. - Every Head of Directorate shall ensure that all BCMM assets are recorded on the FAR to ensure that, in the event of a claim, the assets are insured.
+- The CFO, in consultation with directorates, shall decide on which assets will be insured taking into consideration the budgetary resources of the municipality and, where applicable, asset classes shall be prioritised in terms of their risk exposure and value. - The City Manager shall advise Council on the insurance approach taken.

+• Every Director shall ensure that all BCMM assets are recorded on the FAR to ensure that, in the event of a claim, the assets are insured.